NicharNET/UNIB-4IZ236-Football-league/README.md

 </xsl:template>
 ```

-An brief example of the `en:teams` template responsible that each team have own page generated into `chunks` folder.
+An brief example of the `en:teams` template responsible that each team have own page generated into `chunks` folder:

 ```XML
 <xsl:template match="en:teams">